 Tips for a successful forum

 - Involve people with lived experience in the planning, presentation and follow up your forum.
-For tips on working with affected people in public presentations (add link)
+Click here for tips on working with affected people in public presentations

 - Ensure your forum reaches community partners (examples: medical professionals, teachers and school officials, post-secondary students, legal professionals, faith groups, refugee private sponsors):